thomaskamalakis/PWE-JDQR/README.md

 m-file description:

-  -PWE_JDQR.m is an example m-file that illustrates the use of the JDQR algorithm.
-  -jdqr.m is my implementation of the JDQR algorithm for HERMITIAN matrices.
+  PWE_JDQR.m is an example m-file that illustrates the use of the JDQR algorithm. jdqr.m is my implementation of the JDQR algorithm for HERMITIAN matrices.
 Do not use in non-Hermitian eigen-problems.
-  -MV.m describes the action of the eigen-matrix on a vector -dielectric_tensors.m calculates the dielectric tensors required for averaging -lattice_vectors_rect.m calculates the reciprocal lattice vectors.
-  -dielectric_averaging2.m performs dielectric averaging.
-  -mymgs.m performs modified Gram-Schmidt orthogonalization.
-  -orth_vecs.m calculates the orthogonal eigenvectors used in the magnetic field expansion.
+  MV.m describes the action of the eigen-matrix on a vector dielectric_tensors.m calculates the dielectric tensors required for averaging lattice_vectors_rect.m calculates the reciprocal lattice vectors. dielectric_averaging2.m performs dielectric averaging. mymgs.m performs modified Gram-Schmidt orthogonalization. orth_vecs.m calculates the orthogonal eigenvectors used in the magnetic field expansion.